Taipei Joint Bus System: The formation of the joint bus system

 To increase service efficiency, the "Committee on the Establishment of Taipei City Public and Private Bus Joint Service" was formed in 1976, unifying route numbering, fare structures and ticketing, and establishing a unified organisation administering joint service businesses.
 On 30 April 1977, the joint service began with 33 routes.
 Later the same year, 97 routes were added to the joint system.
 The number of operators increased from five (four private operators and TCBA) to ten.

 In the late 1980s to 1990s, many local routes administered by the Taiwan Provincial Highway Bureau (台灣省公路局, now Taiwan Highway Bureau 台湾公路總局) were renumbered and joined the joint service system.
 As more operators participated in the joint system, the service area increased.
-The service area increased as more operators participated in the joint system.
 As the joint system was completely administered by the Taipei City Traffic Bureau, it was difficult to survey the transportation needs (stops and routes), of Taipei County.
 Later, with the establishment of the Taipei County Traffic Bureau, routes that had their major mileage in Taipei County were then administered by the County Bureau.

 The change of bus stop sign

 Written by Hand

 In the early stages, bus signs could be circular or rectangular.
-After the joint operation started, all sign designs were unified as a circle，with a pink background.
+After the joint operation started, all sign designs were unified as a circle, with a pink background.
 Information about the particular bus route was listed from top to bottom: